Features

 - Does MuscleBuddy sell, source, or recommend compounds?

-- No. This module is a tracking and information tool for people already running a protocol under their own medical guidance.
+- No. This is a tracking and information tool for people already running a protocol under their own medical guidance.
 It doesn't connect you to a source, and nothing in the app encourages starting a cycle.

-- Is compound and cycle tracking on the Free tier?
+- Is compound and cycle tracking free?

 - Can my coach see my protocol?